JoshuaHaughton/vinyl-shop/README.md

 - Use of React hooks
 - Functional sorting by price (low to high / high to low) or rating
 - Recommended vinyls showcases 5-star rated selections
-- Dynamically updating cart with quantities and price totals
+- Dynamically updating cart with quantities and price totals using Redux
 - Final app and subsequent edits connected and deployed to Netlify